martinbrabec/antext/README.md

 # antext
-Antext is a c# text analizer library, which can find phone numbers (by default Czech Republic), emails and links in text.
+Antext is simple c# text analizer library, which can find phone numbers (by default Czech Republic), emails and links in text.
 It can also replace them with fixed value.
 Phone number search uses libphonenumber() and regex.
 Email and link analizer uses just regex.

 # instalation